I’ve included the PowerPoint with directions and a template that is ready to modify for your own use.

-Another one completed!
 Click here to get the pdf.
 Don’t forget to run this on one sheet of paper for a one-pager (front and back) content card.

 In this pdf, I’ve included examples of analysis questions for two different line graphs.
 Both of these are for the elementary level.
 For each set of questions, I’ve also included a large size of the graph that you can project and/or give students as they work to answer these questions.

 This content card is for the elementary level.
 The content card shows the parts of a line graph, ideas for comparing data, the definition of a line graph, and common words for describing the amounts in a graph.
-Download this two-page content card for line graphs.

 Fractions, fractions, fractions.
 For so many students, these are quite the challenge to learn.
 One of the first things that adults should do when students struggle with an area of the curriculum is to make sure we’ve clarified the content that students are to learn.
 As you know, one of the ways to do this is through content cards.